edunuzzi/go-xrate/README.md

 ### (*exchanges.Crawler) Rates(time.Duration) ([]CrawlerResponse)
 This is the method used to fetch the rates for the exchanges passed on the previous method.
 It receives a timeout and returns a list of responses, one for each exchange.

+The library uses goroutines for every api call.
+So the total duration is equal to the slowest Exchange API response time at that moment.

 PS: If a specific exchange does not support some field, it will return -1 instead.